google/WebFundamentals/src/content/en/fundamentals/media/manipulating/applications.md

 captions and data, both of which are beyond the scope of this article).
 There are many instances where audio and video streams are dealt with separately.

-The other characteristics I need for this article are listed below.
+There are several characteristics that apply to each stream.

-_Bitrate_ is the number of bits used to encode one second of a stream.
-The more bits used to encode a second of stream, the higher the fidelity.
+_Bitrate_ is the maximum number of bits used to encode one second of a stream.
+The more bits used to encode a second of stream, the higher the potential ßdetail and fidelity.

-_Resolution_ is the amount of information in a single frame of video given as the number of logical pixels in each dimensiopn.
+_Resolution_ is the amount of information in a single frame of video given as the number of logical pixels in each dimension.
 For example, a resolution of 1920 by 1080 works out to 1080 stacked horizontal lines, each of which is one logical pixel high and 1920 logical pixels wide.
 This resolution is frequently abbreviate 1080p because technically the width can vary.
 The numbers I've given